Simon Hayhoe

-Simon Hayhoe is the author of eleven books on topics ranging from visual impairment and the arts, access to public spaces and the philosophy of social research.
-His books include Principles and Concepts of Social Research, Emancipatory and Participatory Research for Emerging Educational Researchers, An Introduction to Grounded Methodology for Emerging Educational Researchers, Grounded Theory and Disability Studies, Accessible Vacations two travel guides on visiting public spaces in the US for older people and people with disabilities, Cultural Heritage, Ageing, Disability, and Identity, which features case studies of the Statue of Liberty, Yosemite National Park, Boston Museum of Fine Art, Blind Visitor Experiences at Art Museums, which features a study of the Metropolitan Museum of Art, New York City, Arts, Culture and Blindness on arts education and visual impairment, Philosophy as Disability & Exclusion and God, Money and Politics, these latter two books were the first books on the history of English education of the blind since 1910.
+Simon Hayhoe is the author of twelve books on topics ranging from visual impairment and the arts, access to public spaces and the philosophy of social research.
+His books include The Psychology of Blindness and Visual Culture, Principles and Concepts of Social Research, Emancipatory and Participatory Research for Emerging Educational Researchers, An Introduction to Grounded Methodology for Emerging Educational Researchers, Grounded Theory and Disability Studies, Accessible Vacations two travel guides on visiting public spaces in the US for older people and people with disabilities, Cultural Heritage, Ageing, Disability, and Identity, which features case studies of the Statue of Liberty, Yosemite National Park, Boston Museum of Fine Art, Blind Visitor Experiences at Art Museums, which features a study of the Metropolitan Museum of Art, New York City, Arts, Culture and Blindness on arts education and visual impairment, Philosophy as Disability & Exclusion and God, Money and Politics, these latter two books were the first books on the history of English education of the blind since 1910.